ktland/Career/SQL/IntroToSQL.md

 ### What is a Database?

-- a database is a collection of integrated data or records
+- A database is a collection of integrated data or records
   - term “database” can refer to any collection of data items
   - a “record” is a representation of a physical or conceptual entity
-- a database consists of both data and metadata
+- A database consists of both data and metadata
   - metadata is information that describes the data structure inside the database
   - database stores metadata in a data dictionary that describes the columns, tables, and indexes
 - Database contains a description of its own structure